Obsessive Behavior: 10 Ways To Support Your Mental Health With OCD

 Even though taking a break may not eliminate your obsessive thoughts, it may make their presence less stressful.

-Practice self-care
+Practice self-care and mindfulness exercise

 Getty/Halfpoint Images

 Self-care can consist of simple strategies tailored to your needs.
 Consider setting aside time to pay attention to yourself and your needs or wants.
 You can take this time to do activities that make you feel relaxed.
 Some people choose to listen to soft music or take a bubble bath.
-Others prefer to practice medication or engage in other restful activities.
+Others prefer to practice medication, mindfulness, or engage in other restful activities.

 Another benefit of self-care is that it may give you some control over how you feel.
 While it may not directly address your OCD symptoms, it can revitalize your mind and equip you to not act on urges that arise.

-Don’t suppress your thoughts
+Don’t suppress your thoughts, try journaling or therapy

 While thoughts and obsessions can create stress and anxiety, it may be counterproductive to try to suppress them.
 Instead, it may be helpful to acknowledge your thoughts but resist the urge to act.